lni-dev/moodle-qtype_regexmatch/README.md

 Unzip it into the `<moodle-installation>/question/type` folder, and then rename the new folder to `regexmatch`.

 ## IDE
+The following (example) IDEs can be used to edit the code.
 ### PHPStorm
 - Download: https://www.jetbrains.com/phpstorm/download/
   - Note: Student/Teacher license must only be used for non-commercial educational purposes.